Transport in Hobart: Road

 The release of the Hobart Area Transportation Study in 1964 has influenced the use of cars as the dominant mode of transport in Hobart.
-The Davey/Macquarie couplet expand east-west along the southern fringe of the city centre connecting the three major highways; the Southern Outlet, the Tasman Highway and the Brooker Highway which expand out to the outer suburbs.
-These highways are in turn supported by secondary arterial roads; Goodwood, Sandy Bay and Main Roads as well as the East Derwent and South Arm Highways.
+The Davey/Macquarie couplet expand east–west along the southern fringe of the city centre connecting the three major highways; the Southern Outlet, the Tasman Highway and the Brooker Highway which expand out to the outer suburbs.
+These highways are in turn supported by secondary arterial roads; Goodwood, Sandy Bay and Main Roads as well as the East Derwent and South Arm highways.

 Water

 Several private ferry operators run are based in Sullivans Cove for commuter, tourist and leisure purposes.
-Destinations include Port Arthur on the Tasman Peninsula, Peppermint Bay at Woodbridge, the eastern shore town centre of Bellerive, Wrest Point Casino in Sandy Bay, and Museum of Old and New Art in Berriedale.
+Destinations include Port Arthur on the Tasman Peninsula, Peppermint Bay at Woodbridge, the eastern shore town centre of Bellerive, Wrest Point Hotel Casino in Sandy Bay, and Museum of Old & New Art in Berriedale.

 Hobart has the second deepest natural port in the world, second to only Rio de Janeiro in Brazil.
 As a result, it sees an extensive cruise ship calendar, with approximately 30 ships berthing at Sullivans Cove between October and April each summer.
-Hobart has also hosted visiting US Navy ships.
+Hobart has also hosted visiting United States Navy ships.

 Hobart serves as Australia's main sea link to Antarctica for the Australian Antarctic Division, headquartered in Kingston.
 Hobart is the home port to the Australian Icebreaker the Aurora Australis which serves the Australian Antarctic Territory during the summer months.
 Hobart is also home to the French ship L'Astrolabe, which makes regular supply runs to the French Southern Territories located around Antarctica.

 Airports

-Hobart International Airport, located in the eastern satellite suburb of Cambridge, Tasmania, is Tasmania's busiest airport.
-3 airlines and approaching 2 million domestic passengers utilize the airport each year.
+Hobart Airport, in the suburb of Cambridge, is Tasmania's busiest airport.
+Three airlines and approaching two million domestic passengers utilise the airport each year.
 The airport is a hub for Skytraders, which operates chartered flights to Antarctica.
 Cambridge Aerodrome is situated in the same suburb and caters exclusively for general aviation and charter flights.